magiclabs/onboarding-guide/README.md

 ![signconfmagiclinkseccheck](https://github.com/magiclabs/onboarding-guide/assets/84942969/24b496ee-6019-45ff-bc60-8bd973a66d13)
 #### [SESSION MANAGEMENT](https://magic.link/docs/authentication/security/session-management)
 - Default session length is 7 days and persists session via third-party cookies
-- Session length can be increased up to 90 days when Auto Refresh is enabled
+- Session length can be increased up to 90 days when Auto Refresh is enabled (Pro Package Feature)
-- Enabling Auto Refresh persists session in first-party context through DPoP mechanism
+- Enabling Auto Refresh persists session in first-party context through DPoP mechanism (Pro Package Feature)
 #### [ACCESS CONTROL](https://magic.link/docs/authentication/security/access-control)
 - Enabling Allow List is very restrictive, it **ONLY** allows those in that list to login via email auth methods or OAuth logins that have that email returned in scope
 - Enabling Block List blocks users in that list from login via email auth methods or Oauth logins that have that email returned in scope